Hamoodur Rahman Commission: Aftermath

 The supplementary report was submitted by Chief Justice Hamoodur Rahman to Prime Minister Zulfikar Ali Bhutto on 23 October 1974.
 Bhutto classified the report because, according to journalist Salil Tripathi, he was concerned that it would demoralize the military and might trigger unrest therein.
 In 1976, Rahman asked Bhutto what was being done about the report.
 Bhutto replied that the report was missing; it was either lost, or stolen, and was nowhere to be found.

 Upon hearing the fate of the report, Chief Justice Rahman asked the Chief of Army Staff General Zia-ul-Haq for the apprehension of the report who also commented that the original report is nowhere to be found, and nobody knows where the report actually went missing– either at the Army GHQ or the National Archives of Pakistan.

 In the 1990s, the curiosity over the report grew with the News International revealing that the report was suppressed and was held secretly at the Joint Staff HQ in Rawalpindi.

 Contents of the report were published by the Dawn and the India Today and rumored to be the first report, in August 2000.
 However, it was revealed that this was the supplementary report that was presumably published.
 Soon after the revelation, the India Today willfully suppressed its own publications as if the surrender was its own scandal.

 No action was ever taken based on the report, the report was classified and its publication disallowed at the time.
 Yahya Khan died in 1980, but some of his key colleagues were living in retirement on pensions as of 2000.
 Tikka Khan, A.A.K.
 Niazi, and Rao Farman Ali all died in 2004.
 Trials of Gul Hassan, Abdul Rahim Khan, and Muzaffar Hassan were the only trials held by the Judge Advocate General in the light of the Hamoodur Rahman Commission in 1972.

 President Pervez Musharraf reportedly commented in October 2000 that the incidents in 1971 were a political as well as a military debacle, and that calls for the military generals to be tried were not fair.
 Subsequently, Bangladesh requested a copy of the report.
 In December 2000, 29 years after the inquiry was completed, the War Report was finally declassified in Pakistan by President Musharraf.
-However, it was revealed to be an official supplementary report that was declassified, not the first report.